genilab/genilab.github.io/CONTRIBUTING.md

 ### Ownmind

-For OwlMind, browse our [issue tracker](https://github.com/genilab-fau/owlmind/issues)!
+[Owlmind](https://github.com/genilab-fau/owlmind) is our framework for education and experimentation with Hybrid Artificial Intelligence.

+To help our with this project, start with the [issue tracker](https://github.com/genilab-fau/owlmind/issues).
 In particular, look for entries in these categories, depending on your interests and skills:

 - [good first issues](https://github.com/genilab-fau/owlmind/labels/good-first-issue)
 - [enhancements](https://github.com/genilab-fau/owlmind/labels/enhancement)